MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/userguide/working_with_containers.md

 ### Caveats and known issues
 1. Right now, the Containers cmdlets have no knowledge about any containers or images created through Docker, and Docker does not know anything about containers and images created through the PowerShell.
 If you created it in Docker, manage it with Docker; if you created it through PowerShell, manage it through PowerShell.
 (One exception: we are on the verge of completing a change to allow us to share base images between Docker and the Microsoft management stack.)

 2. We have quite a bit of work we'd like to do to improve the end user experience -- better error messages, better progress reporting, invalid event strings, and so forth.
-I'm tracking some of this with MSFT:3466908 - Add PS Job tracking for long running operations (start-container; stop-container) and MSFT:3466888 - Clean Up Event Logs for Containers.
-Obviously, a lot of other things are higher priority, and we may have to punt some of these issues, but if you happen to run into a situation where you wish you were getting more or better info, please drop me a line -- I'd really like to make what improvements we can.
+Some of this work is tracked by MSFT:3466908 - Add PS Job tracking for long running operations (start-container; stop-container) and MSFT:3466888 - Clean Up Event Logs for Containers.
+Obviously, a lot of other things are higher priority, and we may have to punt some of these issues, but if you happen to run into a situation where you wish you were getting more or better info, please feel free to send in any suggestions.

 ### A quick runthrough
 Here is a walk through of some common workflows.